 "@GretaThunberg has exposed the global conspiracy that she is a part of," wrote the Republic Media Network, a right-wing news channel in India.
 "If you read the contents of the Google doc that she shared, it's clear that there's an orchestrated, scripted, and well-funded plan to target India, Indian companies, and Indian democracy."

-It should be noted that Republic TV has been accused of spreading false news and bias in favour of the Bharatiya Janata Party.
+It should be noted that Republic TV has been accused of spreading false news and bias in favor of the Bharatiya Janata Party.
 And now, they are falsely implying that Thunberg is at the center of some kind of international plan to attack Indian democracy.
 Like previous conspiracy theories about Thunberg, this one is wrong.

 The protests date back to a series of laws implemented last September.
 The main takeaway is that, under the new legislation, workers won't be given guaranteed wages and will instead be allowed to sell their crops to anyone, at any price.
 The government insists that this will help India's economy, but farmers argue that the laws will only lower the costs of their goods and leave agriculture workers across the country vulnerable to exploitation.